tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-261-graph-valid-tree.md

 		if (!union(edge1, edge2)) return false;
 	}

-	// If we're down to a single tree, then we know it's valid. return numberOfSets === 1;
+	// If we found no cycles, then we know it's valid. return true;
 ```